-- Appliance tested for IEC to ISO Climate Class 5 [104°F (40°C) temperature, 40% relative humidity]. - For proper operation, ambient temperatures shall not be less than 60°F (15.5°C) and no greater than 104°F (40°C). - Appliance is not for the storage and/or display of potentially hazardous foods when the temperature control is set above 41°F (5°C). - Appliance is not suitable for outdoor use, unless otherwise stated on the serial label. - Appliance is not suitable for an area where a pressure washer or hose may be used. - Always plug the appliance into its own individual dedicated electrical circuit! - DO NOT use extension cords or adapter plugs. - Before connecting your appliance to the power supply, verify the incoming voltage (±5%) and the amps match the operation ratings on the appliance's serial label.
+- Appliance is not for the storage and/or display of potentially hazardous foods when the temperature control is set above 41°F (5°C). - Appliance is not suitable for outdoor use, unless otherwise stated on the serial label. - Appliance is not suitable for an area where a pressure washer or hose may be used. - Always plug the appliance into its own individual dedicated electrical circuit! - DO NOT use extension cords or adapter plugs.

+- Before connecting your appliance to the power supply, verify the incoming voltage (±5%) and the amps match the operation ratings on the appliance's serial label.
 Correct improper incoming voltage or amps immediately.
 Serial label location varies by model. - Before connecting your appliance to the power supply, verify the power supply is correctly grounded.
 If the power supply is not grounded, correct immediately. - Ensure the installation location will provide adequate clearances and sufficient airflow for the appliance.
 See "Clearances" (pg.
-9). - Read and follow all warnings and maintenance instructions.
+8). - Read and follow all warnings and maintenance instructions.
 Failure to do so may result in damage and void the warranty on your appliance.